abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 [^involution]: [involution (nèijuǎn) on chinese social media](https://www.whatsonweibo.com/the-concept-of-involution-neijuan-on-chinese-social-media/), whatsonweibo, Manya Koetse

-[^yield]: In fairness Casson's 'Ancient Mariners' suggests that they at least got better at shipping it
+[^yield]: In fairness Casson's 'Ancient Mariners' says they at least got better at shipping it

 I'm not saying the millennial lifestyle subsidy[^mls] will end our republic.
 I'm not saying shortages in long-distance supply chains are the same problem in 2022 as for Tertullus in 359 (who had to promise to starve his kids if storms destroyed the grain ships).
 I'm not saying that WSB / gamestop are signs of decay.